 What does this mean for me?

-As a covered physician, dentist, or teaching hospital, if you are the recipient of a transfer of value, your name will appear in our reports to CMS and, subsequently, on a public, searchable government-maintained website no later than September 2014.
-The information that we must collect includes:
+As a covered recipient, if you are the recipient of a transfer of value, your name will appear in our reports to CMS and, subsequently, on a public, searchable government-maintained website.
+The information that we must collect includes, but not limited to:

 What are my options?